sushiroll4093/clone/Production-Start.md

 See [Fixing.js Creation Issues](https://groups.google.com/forum/#!searchin/canvas-lms-users/empty$20css$20files/canvas-lms-users/-miJsiuK1rA/q1GasvXzUDwJ) for help with JS issues.

+2. Port 9418/tcp needs to be open in your firewall!
+Otherwise git fails with timeout errors.

 ### Making sure other users can't read private Canvas files

 There are a number of files in your configuration directory (`/var/canvas/config`) that contain passwords, encryption keys, and other private data that would compromise the security of your Canvas installation if it became public.
 These are the *.yml* files inside the *config* directory, and we want to make them readable only by the *canvasuser* user.